Planar Systems: 2010s

 In November 2012, Planar announced the sale of its electroluminescent business to Beneq Oy, a supplier of production and research equipment for thin film coatings.
 Under the terms of the transaction, consideration consists of a $6.5 million base purchase price, of which $3.9 million was paid in cash at closing and $2.6 million was paid in the form of a promissory note.
 Planar was purchased by Leyard Optoelectronic Co. of China in 2015 for $157 million.
 It became a subsidiary after formerly trading on the NASDAQ under the symbol PLNR.

 In November 2016, Planar announced that it was to enter a merger agreement with NaturalPoint Inc., which sells infrared point tracking systems for use on CGI movie sets (Optitrack), and home use both for assisted computing (Smartnav) and computer gaming (TrackIR).
 The merger was finalized in January 2017.
 NaturalPoint will remain a separate business with its own executive team, customers, and market initiatives.

 2020s

-The company has also completed several mission-critical deployments for corporations, governments, utilities, security and traffic authorities and more.
-In 2020, a nearly 32-foot-long, 5-foot-high Planar® TVF Series LED video wall was added to Lea County Communication Authority (LCCA)’s Lea County 911 Call Center.
+In 2020, a nearly 32-foot-long, 5-foot-high Planar TVF Series LED video wall was added to Lea County Communication Authority (LCCA)’s Lea County 911 Call Center.

 Planar completed the latest of three installations at the University of Oregon.
 The addition of Planar® CarbonLight™ CLI Flex™ pliable LED video wall displays, custom designed into two curved LED installations, at Matthew Knight Arena follows the companies deployments at the university’s Hatfield-Dowlin Complex in 2013 and Student Recreation Center in 2015.

 The company also expanded its presence at Clemson University in Clemson, South Carolina by adding an impressive collection of 126 Planar LCD displays and two Planar LED video walls in the Wilbur O. and Ann Powers College of Business.
 200 Planar displays also appear in the university’s four-story Watt Family Innovation Center following an installation in 2016.

-On March 31, 2020, Planar launched a competitive, multi-year leasing program called Planar® EverNew™.
-The program simplifies the buying process by enabling customers to lease Planar display solutions at a fixed monthly cost.

-On June 11, 2020, Planar was recognized as a BEST Award winner by Commercial Integrator magazine.
-During the months of November and December, Planar also received an Innovative Product Award, DIGI Award and New Product Award from Sound & Video Contractor magazine, Digital Signage Magazine and Campus Technology magazine.